RESULTS 2024:

 Our unstoppable community of change

 The key to RESULTS’ success: building relationships.
-Relationships with our members of Congress and their legislative aides, schedulers, and local office staff.
-By communicating regularly with these decision makers, meeting with them, and building rapport, RESULTS advocates become trusted voices and sources of information.
+In particular, relationships with our members of Congress and their legislative aides, schedulers, and local office staff.
+By communicating regularly and meeting with these decision makers and providing reliable data, RESULTS advocates become trusted voices and sources of information.

-They also published hundreds of pieces of media to shape the narrative around poverty.
-The map above illustrates the number of op-eds, articles, letters to the editor, radio spots, and podcasts that appeared across the country.
+Advocates also published hundreds of pieces of media to shape the narrative around poverty.
+The map above illustrates the number of op-eds, articles, letters to the editor, radio spots, and podcasts that we generated across the country.
 Another 38 pieces were published in national media.

 Presidential election years galvanize civic engagement.
-We saw a surge of interest in the fall as people looked for opportunities to engage beyond voting, and we welcomed new advocates with insight and lived experience of our issues into our movement.
-And, in public events and small gatherings, we inspired our neighbors to raise their voices in our democracy, too.
+We saw a surge of interest in the fall as people looked for opportunities to engage beyond voting, and we welcomed new advocates into our movement — including many with lived experience of our issues.
+And, in public events and smaller gatherings, we enlisted others in our local communities and inspired our neighbors to raise their voices in our democracy, too.

 Results from RESULTS’ 2024 campaigns